Summaw/Verify-API/README.md

  **Generate Email**:

-     `generateEmail function sends a request to the api to generate a new email for you, and returns the email address.` `Response:`
+     `generateEmail function sends a request to the api to generate a new email for you, and returns a object (Follow instructions to return just email)`
+     `Response:`
      `let obj = {
         email: GenerateEmail.data.email[0],